DolAndi/andi_testing/README.md

 I opted to utilize Cypress as the automation testing framework, JavaScript for scripting, and the Mochawesome report for generating test reports.

-Additionally, there is a GitHub Actions pipeline in place, which could be scheduled to run daily, although currently, it triggers upon each commit.

 ## Prerequisites

 Before running the tests, make sure you have the following tools installed on your system: